anyswap/Anyswap-FAQ/General Questions.rst

 Q. What coins and tokens will be supported by Anyswap in the short term?

 A. It already supports ANY, USDT, ETH and FSN.
-It has been mentioned that the exchange will soon have BTC, XRP, XMR, EOS, ADA, LTC and a few other major chains.
+It has been mentioned that the exchange will very soon have BTC and then XRP, XMR, EOS, ADA, LTC, BNB and a few other major chains.
 This is not fixed and they will not come in this order and they will be listed one by one.

 Q. What coins and tokens will be supported by Anyswap eventually?